 - ● Wear your name tag

-The Lotus is a fun place to relax and socialize, but we are also a family centered community, and our rules regarding alcohol use are intended to create a safe and welcoming environment for all of our visitors, regardless of their age.
-To that end, alcohol use aboard and on the docks and during business hours must be confined to a designated event and area approved by a staff person.
-No member of our Crew drinks while underway or during an event.
+The Lotus and the Center for Wooden Boats is a fun place to relax and socialize, but we are also a family centered community, and our rules regarding alcohol use are intended to create a safe and welcoming environment for all of our visitors, regardless of their age.
+To that end, alcohol use aboard and on the docks and during our business hours must be confined to a designated event and area approved by a staff person.
+No member of our Lotus Crew drinks while on duty, when guests are aboard for tours, when the boat is underway or during an event.

-Any volunteer who appears intoxicated while aboard any MV Lotus Foundation boat or on the docks while on shift or in contact with visitors will be asked to leave the premises immediately, is subject to dismissal as a volunteer.
+Any volunteer who appears intoxicated while aboard any vessel at the Center for Wooden Boats including The MV Lotus and her boats or on the docks while on shift or in contact with visitors will be asked to leave the premises immediately, and is subject to dismissal as a volunteer.

 PARKING volunteers and guests can most easily find parking on West Lake.